JacquesLucke/animation_nodes_manual/content/release_notes/v2_1/object/index.md

 ## Object Transforms Input

 Evaluating transforms at certain frames is no longer possible.
+The new action system can be used for that.

 ## Shape Keys From Object